 Devices, sociological aspects, psychological aspects, insulin therapy, health care delivery

+What’s new

+While most studies of closed-loop overlook psychosocial issues, there is a growing recognition of the need to evaluate user experience of new diabetes technologies

+This review evaluates research carried out on psychosocial aspects of closed-loop system usage across paediatric, pregnant, and adult populations, using qualitative and/or quantitative methodologies

+Existing research identifies both benefits and burdens arising from the use of varied closed-loop systems.
+Future studies should be carried out with more consistent methodological rigour in addition to exploring psychosocial experiences in more diverse patient groups and in clinicians

 Abstract

-There is a pressing need for new treatment regimens that offer improved glycaemic control and reduced diabetes self-management burdens.
+There is a pressing need for new treatment regimens that enable improved glycaemic control and reduced diabetes self-management burdens.
 Closed-loop systems, or artificial pancreas systems, represent one of the most promising avenues in this regard.
 Closed-loop systems connect wearable continuous glucose monitor (CGM) sensors to smartphone- or tablet-mounted algorithms, which process and model CGM data to deliver precise and frequently updated doses of fast-acting insulin (and glucagon in dual-hormone systems) to users via wearable pumps.
 Recent studies have demonstrated that closed-loop systems offer significant benefit in terms of improved glycaemic control.
 However, less attention has been paid to their psychosocial impact on users of closed-loop systems.
 This article reviews recent research on psychosocial aspects of closed-loop usage in light of preceding research on user experience of currently available technologies such as insulin pumps and CGM sensors.
 The small but growing body of research in this field reports generally positive user experience and a number of experienced benefits including reassurance and reduced anxiety, improved sleep and confidence, and ‘time off’ from diabetes demands.
 However, these benefits are counterbalanced by a number of important challenges, ranging from variable levels of trust to concerns about physical bulk, technical glitches, and difficulties incorporating closed-loop systems into everyday life.
 Future research should explore psychosocial aspects of closed-loop usage in more diverse groups and with regard to clinicians as well as users in order to ensure that the clinical benefits of closed-loop systems are realised at scale in routine medical care.

 Introduction

-People with type 1 diabetes require intensive insulin therapy in order to avoid hyperglycaemia and associated long-term complications such as retinopathy, nephropathy and neuropathy, in addition to short-term conditions such as diabetic ketoacidosis[1].
-Typically, insulin is self-administered using pens or pumps in combination with fingerprick blood glucose testing and subcutaneous continuous glucose monitoring (CGM).
-While intensive insulin therapy can enable people with type 1 diabetes to achieve near-euglycaemia and the reduction of HbA1c levels, it is also associated with higher risk of hypoglycaemia and greater self-management burdens.[2]
-A range of factors including physical activity, meal intake, hormones, stress, and illness contribute to marked variation in inter- and intra-individual insulin sensitivity and needs, making self-treatment cognitively challenging and logistically burdensome.[3]
-In the UK, recent data suggest that 83.8% of people with type 1 diabetes in 2012-13 failed to achieve glycaemic and other targets designed to reduce the risk of developing diabetes complications, with significant negative implications for quality of life, life expectancy, and treatment costs.[4]
+A range of factors including physical activity, meal intake, hormones, stress, and illness contribute to marked variation in inter- and intra-individual insulin sensitivity and needs, making self-treatment for type 1 diabetes cognitively challenging and logistically burdensome.[1]
+In the UK, recent data suggest that 83.8% of people with type 1 diabetes in 2012-13 did not achieve glycaemic and other targets designed to reduce the risk of developing diabetes complications, with significant negative implications for quality of life, life expectancy, and treatment costs.[2]
 Consequently, there is a pressing need for new treatment regimens that offer improved glycaemic control and reduced diabetes self-management burdens.